NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

   names that it does not support.

 ## QEdge.constraints
-- If a KP server receives any QEdge.constraints.qualifiers, it MUST only return edges that are compatible with the constraints.
+- If a KP server receives any QEdge.constraints, it MUST only return edges that are compatible with the constraints.
 If a KP does not yet support QEdge.constraints, it MUST return an empty response because no matches are possible.
 - If a KP server receives any QEdge.constraints.qualifiers, it MUST NOT return any edges that